Finnrick - Ensuring a Safer and More Transparent Supply Chain

 Samples Collection

-Finnrick sources samples directly from vendors, to ensure authenticity and proper chain of custody.
+Finnrick sources samples directly from vendors, across a selection of products, to ensure authenticity and proper chain of custody.

-We are currently developing the capability to allow the public to mail in their own samples for testing.
-This feature will enable individuals to verify the quality and safety of products they've already purchased.
-More information about this service will be available soon.
+We are also developing the capability to allow the public to mail in their own samples for testing.
+This feature enables individuals to verify the safety of products they've already purchased.

 Once collected by Finnrick, the samples are sent for testing to trusted third-party labs.